-- How to support a broad spectrum of protection forms of intellectual assets, not only as Industrial Property (Patents, Models etc.) but also Creative Commons, Open Source/Data, Trade Secrets, Copyright, etc. - How to support a wide range of asset types like data sets, data correlations, frameworks, software, technical solutions, instructions and visualizations, scenarios and scripts, which are not necessarily available for formal protection. - How to provide different levels of disclosure, e.g. using standardised meta-data on each asset that characterises the content without disclosure, dynamically granted disclosure on a need-to-know basis, etc. - Useful valuation categorisations (technology-, market and investor readiness, etc.) and techniques on how to establish them is also needed. - Modalities and incentives for sharing results between researchers, investors and industry, and measures to protect ownership and to safeguard Europe's strategic interests.
+- How to support a broad spectrum of protection forms of intellectual assets, not only as Industrial Property (Patents, Models etc.) but also Creative Commons, Open Source/Data, Trade Secrets, Copyright, etc. - How to support a wide range of asset types like data sets, data correlations, frameworks, software, technical solutions, instructions and visualizations, scenarios and scripts, which are not necessarily available for formal protection.

-- Ways to analyse, combine or transfer results to other areas, seek new uses and perspectives, in order to support lateral thinking and find unforeseen uses of technologies & new combinations - Ways to combine and enrich intellectual assets and know-how into packages that openup new avenues for technology and exploitation. - How to ensure traceability of the use of the building blocks, for instance, though a blockchain mechanism, will guarantee that rights and obligations are properly registered.
+- How to provide different levels of information and disclosure, e.g. using standardised meta-data on each asset that characterises the content without disclosure, dynamically granted disclosure on a need-to-know basis, etc. - Useful valuation categorisations (technology-, market and investor readiness, etc.) and techniques on how to establish them is also needed. - Modalities and incentives for sharing results between researchers, investors and industry, and measures to protect ownership and to safeguard Europe's strategic interests. - Ways to analyse, combine or transfer results to other areas, seek new uses and perspectives, in order to support lateral thinking and find unforeseen uses of technologies & new combinations - Ways to combine and enrich intellectual assets and know-how into packages that openup new avenues for technology and exploitation. - How to ensure traceability of the use of the building blocks, for instance, though a block-chain mechanism, will guarantee that rights and obligations are properly registered.

-In addition, and building on the recommendations of the report by the EIC Pilot Expert group on strengthening the EIC management52, which dealt essentially with the newly created function of EIC Programme Managers, this Expert Group will advise on 'tech to market' activities and their implementation, in particular regarding the combination of Transition activities with Business acceleration services.
+In addition, and building on the recommendations of the report by the EIC Pilot Expert group on strengthening the EIC management, which dealt essentially with the newly created function of EIC Programme Managers, this Expert Group will also and more globally advise on 'tech to market' activities and their implementation, in particular regarding the combined use of Transition activities, in particular regarding the combination of Transition activities, EIC Market Place, Business acceleration services and the proactive role of EIC Programme Managers.

-This Expert group will serve as a 'sounding board' for EIC Programme Managers upon their request, allowing them to exchange and test new ideas and their implementation features with experienced Programme managers coming from different funding agencies and bodies, backgrounds.
+This Expert group will serve as a 'sounding board' for EIC Programme Managers, allowing them to exchange and test new ideas and their implementation features with experienced Programme managers coming from different funding agencies and bodies, backgrounds.
 The overall objective is to step by step develop a stronger EIC portfolio management policy.